Three Score and Ten: Commendations

 Songlines review by Tim Cumming said "its one of the finest boxed sets I have ever seen".

 Robin Denselow in the Guardian said "the oldest truly independent record label in the world, and the most important company in the story of British folk music, celebrates its 70th birthday this summer, and this fascinating, thoughtfully produced seven-CD set and 108-page hardback book marks the anniversary in style".

-The Doug Spencer on Australian ABC Radio National's Weekend Planet said "This is one of the more remarkable boxed compilations, ever.
+Doug Spencer on Australian ABC Radio National's Weekend Planet said "This is one of the more remarkable boxed compilations, ever.
 It has many English gems, but not only English ones".

 Redlick said "This is obviously a huge labour of love and a wonderful tribute to a record label respected the world over".

 Charles de Lint in the Green Man review said "This is timeless music that will undoubtedly sound just as good and relevant in another seventy years".

 Awards

 The album won fRoots Reissues and Compilations of the Year and Best Packaged Album of the Year in 2009.